A Drop in the Tank: Not Enough for New York in Federal Aid Bill

 “I’m disappointed.
 I said I was disappointed,” said Cuomo, noting that he had spoken to the state’s congressional representatives.
 “I find it irresponsible, I find that reckless.
 Emotion is a luxury, and we don’t have the luxury at this time of being emotional.”

-As of Thursday morning, 37,000 people across the state have tested positive for Covid-19 and 385 have died dead.
+As of Thursday morning, 37,000 people across the state have tested positive for Covid-19 and 385 have died.
 The state has 5,000 confirmed cases in the hospital, 1,200 of them in intensive care units.
 New York has conducted the most aggressive testing in the country and expects case numbers to continue to rise.

 Cuomo last week put the state “on pause,” keeping nonessential workers home and shuttering businesses, in an effort to limit the number of people who need hospitalization at once, or flatten the curve, as the goal has come to be known.